ombhilare999/SRA-BOARD-2020/Documentation/SRA_BOARD_2020.md

     </p>

 - ### **4 motor channels and normal, parallel mode of motor driver**:<br /><br />
-    - In previous year sra board one L298N was used using which only two motors as l298n as two motor channels but in this year 2x TB6612FNG  motor driver is used so maximum 4 motors can be controlled using esp32.
+    - In previous year sra board one L298N was used using which can only control two motors as l298n as two motor channels but in this year 2x TB6612FNG  motor driver is used so maximum 4 motors can be controlled using esp32.
     - Motor driver can be worked in two modes **Normal mode** and **parallel mode**:
         1. **Normal Mode**:<br />
         <p align="center">